How to Write Drum Notation

 1. Set Up the Basic Grid

 Start with time signature and subdivision (8th, 16th, triplet, etc.).
-Place kick, snare, and hi-hat on separate lines/spaces according to your drum staff mapping.
+Place kick, snare, and hi-hat on separate lines or spaces according to your drum staff mapping.
+This is the basic grid behind readable drum groove notation.

 2. Use Correct Note Values